Joseph of Anchieta: Veneration

+Anchieta's cause was formally opened on 22 June 1624, granting him the title of Servant of God.
+His spiritual writings were approved by theologians on 11 December 1734, and Pope Benedict XI declared him Venerable on 10 August 1736.

 When beatified by Pope John Paul II in 1980, Anchieta acquired the title "Blessed José de Anchieta."
 Pope Francis announced his canonization as a saint on 3 April 2014.
 The announcement was first communicated to three priests from the Canary Islands (hometown of Anchieta) who attended the Mass of the Pope in his residence in Santa Marta, who communicated it to the Bishop of Tenerife, Bernardo Álvarez Afonso.

 He used a process known as equivalent canonization that dispenses with the standard judicial procedures and ceremonies in the case of someone long venerated.
 Anchieta was the first Spaniard canonized by Pope Francis.

 During and after his life, José de Anchieta was considered almost a supernatural being.
 Many legends formed around him, such as that he once preached to and calmed an attacking jaguar.
 To this day, a popular devotion holds that praying to Anchieta protects against animal attacks.

 José de Anchieta is highly revered in the Canary Islands.
 A bronze statue by Brazilian artist Bruno Giorgi in the city of San Cristóbal de La Laguna depicts José de Anchieta departing for Portugal.
 It was a gift from the Government of Brazil to Anchieta's hometown, where a wooden image of him is also venerated in the Cathedral of La Laguna and carried in procession through the streets every 9 June.
 In the Basilica of Our Lady of Candelaria (patron saint of the Canary Islands), there is a painting of José de Anchieta founding the city of São Paulo.
 In 1997, a biographical comic book was published.